A Step-by-Step Guide to the Vulnerability Management Process [+ Policy Template]

 - Maintain compliance with security standards and regulations

-- Minimize the overall attack surface
+- Minimize the number of attack paths

 - Understand and improve their security posture